nstrayer/pyshiny-output-binding-example/README.md

-# PyShiny custom output binding
+# Shiny for python custom output binding

-Example of building a custom output binding for PyShiny.
+Example of building a custom output binding for Shiny.
 Here we use tabulator https://tabulator.info/ to render a table.
 The concepts are applicable across other types of outputs as well.
 Note that this is _not_ a complete implementation and you would want